Ernyoke/certified-aws-solutions-architect-professional/15-deployment/opsworks.md

     - **Time-Based** instances: configured to start and stop on a schedule
     - **Load-Based** instances: turn on or off based on system metrics (similar to ASG)
 - Instance **auto-healing**: Opsworks automatically restarts instances in they fail for some reason
 - **Apps**: they can be stored in repositories such as S3.
-Each app is represented by an OpsWorks App which specifies the application type and containing any information needed to deploy the app
+Each app is represented by an OpsWorks App which specifies the application type and containing any information needed to deploy the app from repositories to instances.
 - OpsWorks architecture:
     ![OpsWorks architecture](images/AWSOpsWorks.png)